 What’s the difference between investor home loans and owner-occupier home loans?

 Not all home loans are the same.
-Here’s how investor loans and owner-occupier mortgages differ:
+Here’s how investor loans and owner-occupier mortgages differ:Â

-- Interest Rates and fees: Owner-occupier loans generally come with lower interest rates and cheaper fees than investor loans.
+- Interest rates and fees: Owner-occupier loans generally come with lower interest rates and cheaper fees than investor loans.
 Lenders see investments as posing a higher risk than primary residences, so you’ll pay less with an owner-occupier mortgage.

-- Qualification Requirements: It’s far easier to qualify for an owner-occupier home loan than an investor loan, and you get more scope to use a smaller deposit, too.
+- Qualification requirements: It’s far easier to qualify for an owner-occupier home loan than an investor loan, and you get more scope to use a smaller deposit, too.

 Tax: Owner-occupiers don’t need to pay land tax or capital gains tax like investors do.
 That means any increase in value during your ownership won’t result in a bill from the ATO.